 Reward card effects must be resolved before the next battle.
 If there is a bonus, you have to use it immediately.
 You cannot accumulate them and use them later on.

 As a final note, take into account that these cards were designed for multiplayer games, although they can be easily applied in one-to-one battles.

 Multiplayer games: Initiative Order

-In classic Mordheim games players roll a die and the one with the highest result starts every turn, followed by the next highest result and so forth.
+In classic Mordheim games players roll a die and the player with the highest result starts every turn, followed by the next with the highest result and so forth.
 However, this method is predictable because you exactly know who is playing before and after you.
 Therefore, we have designed these cards to randomly determine the players order every turn.

 Each player has an assigned number and/or color represented by a card.
 Before starting every single turn all cards are shuffled and someone draws the first card.
 The player who is identified by this card plays his whole turn.
 When he finishes, draw the next card and so forth.
 At the end of the turn all cards are shuffled again and the process is repeated.

-Therefore you cannot exactly predict the enemy actions (like in real life), because you don’t know when he will move and attack you.
+With this system you cannot exactly predict the enemy actions (like in real life), because you do not know when he will move and attack you.
 And you do not know either when you will have the chance to play your turn!

 Critical Hit cards